carloliveros/uce-scripts/UCE pipeline.md

 cd /public/uce/work/
 assemblo.py ./cleaned-reads 71 83 6
 ```

-problematic = run with python and full path name of script

 In the command above specify the kmer range and the number of processors you
 want to use.
 The resulting contigs (symlinks) will be found in the contigs